sqlitecloud/docs/src/pages/docs/commands/enable-database.md

 ---
 title: ENABLE DATABASE
-description: Use this command to ENABLE a previously disabled database.
-Once re-enabled that database will be available again to be used with the USE DATABASE command.
+description: Use this command to ENABLE a previously disabled database
 ---

 ## Syntax